 Place often plays an important role in understanding the types of questions we ask in HASS.
 An obviously example is the census, for historians and social scientists, recent and historic census data can be linked to place.
 If we combine it with other data, such as maps of the locations of services, schools, historic monuments, we can start to see patterns emerge.
 We might want to analyse the diversity of business types in a street or neighbourhood the different areas that people who belong to religious groups live in, or the relationship between heritage listings and average incomes in a suburb.

 3. As a way of understanding change over time

 Mapping can be used to track and visualise how places have changed over time.
-This could be looking at changes to the natural environment, changes to the use of land or shifts in social and cultural uses of a specific site or set of sites.
+This could be looking at changes to the natural environment, changes to the use of land or shifts in social and cultural uses of a specific site or a collection of sites.
 Techniques exist to allow researchers to develop layers of historic maps and and combine these with diverse data to see patterns and prompt new questions of research material.

 GIS – Geographic Information System.
 This is a framework for collecting, generating, analysing and displaying spatial and geographic data.
 Often in digital mapping it is used to refer to software programs used for this purpose.
-Two common ones are ArcGIS [LINK] (licensed but many universities have a license) and QGIS [LINK] (free and open source).
+Two common ones are ArcGIS (licensed but many universities have a license) and QGIS (free and open source).